Sep 11 2011

 The world’s largest container vessel does not require a gas-guzzling monster in its engine room to move it through the water.
 In fact, the Triple-E’s ‘twin skeg’ propulsion system (two-engine, two- propeller) is central to the vessel’s world record energy efficiency.

-To achieve the huge improvement in energy efficiency boasted by the Triple-E, its design is optimised to sail with the maximum possible cargo load at the speeds that the industry practices today, while at the same time reducing the impact on the environment.
+To achieve the huge improvement in energy efficiency boasted by the Triple-E, its design is optimized to sail with the maximum possible cargo load at the speeds that the industry practices today, while at the same time reducing the impact on the environment.

-Innovations in technology and engineering, such as two ‘ultra-long stroke’ engines, and specially optimised hull and bow forms allow the Triple-E to lead the way in energy efficiency.
+Innovations in technology and engineering, such as two ‘ultra-long stroke’ engines, and specially optimized hull and bow forms allow the Triple-E to lead the way in energy efficiency.
 An advanced waste heat recovery system captures and reuses energy from the engines’ exhaust gas for extra propulsion with less fuel consumption.

 Energy Efficient Propulsion System

 To build the world’s largest and most efficient vessel, Maersk Line needed to custom design a propulsion system that would be both powerful enough to move the vessel, but with maximum energy efficiency.